 Legal Proceedings.
 In addition to the legal proceedings described below, we are also involved from time to time in various claims and other legal proceedings which arise in the normal course of business.
 Such matters are subject to many uncertainties and outcomes that are not predictable.
-However, based on the information available to us as of February 8, 2008 and after discussions with legal counsel, we do not believe any such other proceedings will have a material, adverse effect on our business, results of operations, financial position, or liquidity, except as described below.
+The following is an update to the proceedings described more fully in the Company's Annual Report on SEC Form 10-K ITEM 3 - LEGAL PROCEEDINGS, for the year-ended 2007 and subsequent interim Form 10-Q updates.